-Ann Arbor DUI Attorney Explains Three Reasons for a Blood Draw During an Arrest
+Ann Arbor Drunk Driving Law Firm Explains Three Reasons for a Blood Draw During an Arrest

 Any Ann Arbor DUI lawyer knows that a person may be required to take a blood test if they are arrested for driving under the influence.
 In general, there are three instances where a blood test will be completed instead of a breath test: